 Eight years chasing opposite sides of the spectrum, and yet there we were in a remote corner of the world, picking up where we left off.
 He was still Taylor and I was still, I hoped, myself.
 He’d bulked up and was more confident than before, but the only noticeable difference seemed to be his impressive tolerance for alcohol.
 That, and his idea of an adrenaline rush, which—after years of jumping out of helicopters for a job—almost cost me my life the next week.
 There was a connection between us that seemed to transcend our polarized backgrounds.
 We were, for instance, wounded idealists: me by my travels and a near-decade of intellectual posturing in academia; and Taylor by remaining true to himself within the corrupt military complex on Guam.

-Taylor was explaining this to me at a Fourth of July cookout on the island.
+Taylor was explaining this corruption to me at a Fourth of July cookout on the island.
 The entire squadron of crewmen had come out for barbecue and beer at an apartment complex where a few of the swimmers lived.
 One of Taylor’s close friends—a university graduate who played quarterback in college—was showing me how to throw a spiral.
 “This is exactly what happens when you’ve got a standing military,” said Taylor.
 He was holding a beer in each hand, and another tucked under his arm.
 “The divide between officers and enlisted expands.
 They work in separate offices, train on separate pipelines, get higher wages and better living stipends.
 Then, after years of being propped up on a pedestal, they start believing they’re hot shit.
-Look at Beau,” said Taylor, and I watched his friend launch a football almost forty yards with the flick of his wrist.
+Then there’s Beau,” said Taylor, and I watched his friend launch a football almost forty yards with the flick of his wrist.
 “Beau went to a great school, played division one football, and graduated cum laude.”

 “Did better than some of our COs,” he said.